 What is the difference between Original Medicare and Medicare Advantage?

-A few differences exist between an Original Medicare and a Medicare Advantage plan.
+A few differences exist between an Original Medicare and a Medicare Part C plan.
 For starters, a traditional Medicare plan goes through the federal government, while Medicare Advantage plans get provided through private insurers.

 The other difference is that a Medicare Advantage plan is more encompassing, offering several other benefits.
 For example, with Original Medicare, residents often need to enroll in supplemental plans to cover gaps, such as a standalone Part D plan to cover their prescriptions.